This post contains affiliate links. Read my disclosure policy here.

 - Dutch Process Cocoa Powder - It provides an intense dark chocolate flavor that is just heavenly.
 However, you can also use regular cocoa powder if you want and it'll still turn out chocolatey and delicious!

-How to make Vegan Chocolate Cupcakes
+How to Make Vegan Chocolate Cupcake Batter

 The batter will come together in just 4 easy steps.
 This is how it's done: